bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 On the basis of `S1` and `E1` functions can be declared using the `Stack` operations.

-		fn push? :: S1 stack -> E1 e -> S1 =
+		fn init :: S1 stack -> E1 e -> S1 =
-			stack peek is-nothing? : stack push e
+			stack top is-nothing? : stack push e
 			                      : stack

-The function `push?` only pushes the element `e` to the `stack` if the stack is empty, otherwise the stack is left unchanged. `S1` is known to have the `Stack` `behaviour` so `push` and `peek` can be used as if they were functions declared on type `S1`.
+The `init` function only pushes the element `e` to the `stack` if the stack is empty, otherwise the stack is left unchanged. `S1` is known to follow the `Stack` `concept` so `push` and `top` can be used as if they were functions declared on type `S1`.

-Practically any type that has matching functions can get the behaviour of a `Stack`.
+Practically any type that has matching functions can implement the concept of a `Stack`.
 This is thou (as always) declared explicitly for a particular context:

 		(`auto Stack {
 			array-push => push,
-			array-peek => peek,
+			array-top  => top,
 			array-pop  => pop })

-The `` `auto`` -matic specialisation to `Stack` is declared by mapping the actual function (here `array-*`) to the matching operation from the `Stack` behaviour.
+The `` `auto`` -matic specialisation to `Stack` is declared by mapping the actual function (here `array-*`) to the matching operation from the `Stack` concept.

 The actual types that can be specialised to a `Stack` depend on the type(s) stated in the mapped functions.
 If multiple functions of same name are in the name-space the function is qualified with the containing module or library name.

-A behaviour's implementation consists of usual functions.
+A concept's implementation consists of usual functions.
 Here `push` is implemented on basis of an array:

 		family E :: _